Certificate II in Music Industry

-The nationally accredited Certificate II in Music Industry is an entry level course for those looking to explore career options in the music industry.
-You will gain a strong foundation in music essentials including performing, staging and recording.
-You dont need any experience, just a keen ear and a passion for music.
+The nationally accredited Certificate II in Music Industry is an entry-level course for those looking to explore career options in the music industry.
+Gain a strong foundation in music essentials including performing, staging and recording.
+No experience required, just a passion for music.

 LEARN NEW SKILLS

 Through a mix of theory and practical coursework, learn to:

 - Understand the basics of singing and playing an instrument

 DEVELOP YOUR TALENT

 Develop the attributes to help you get ahead:

 - A passion for music

 - An enthusiasm for performing or interest in sound engineering or producing